 To this day, I have the energy to live an active, productive life style all due to running.
 I have never stayed in a hospital nor had any problems such as high blood pressure, diabetes or a serious disease.
 I have as much energy today as I did when I was in my early 20s, though not the same interests.
 My days are full and my attitude is great.
 I’ve got a wonderful wife and running friends that keep me motivated and challenged.
 Seriously, if my life was to end tomorrow, I definitely have lived an abundance of longer days and I am grateful for that in so many ways!

 Keep running or doing what you are doing to maintain your health so you, too, can live a longer day!

-I post my blog every Tuesday and Friday.
-Follow me on Twitter, Facebook and Youtube and feel free to forward this blog post to others in your network.
-Also on the homepage of this site, sign up for updates on my upcoming book, ”One Foot in Front of the Other“.
+Thank you for checking out my blog which I post each week.
+Follow me on Twitter, Facebook and Youtube, and feel free to forward this blog post to others in your network.
+Also, on the homepage of this site, sign up for updates on my upcoming book, “One Foot in Front of the Other“.
 You’ll also receive my first chapter FREE!
-And lastly, I was featured on a Podcast on March 13, 2012, on The Conversation Hub.
+And, lastly, I was featured on Podcast March 13, 2012, on The Conversation Hub!
 Enjoy!

 Sign-up for Jim's Updates